boldbi/bold-bi-docs/docs/working-with-dashboards/data-alerts.md

 #### Choose Subscribers

-Dashboards can be exported as Image, PDF and Excel.
+Dashboards can be exported as Image, PDF, CSV, and Excel.
 Exported dashboards can be sent to individual users or groups or to external recipients.

 ![schedule-mail](/static/assets/visualizing-data/working-with-widgets/images/recipients.png)